 - Given the nature of the Company's business, on a gross of reinsurance basis the uncertainty around future weather claims experience is the largest risk the Company is exposed to.
 The Company has extensive reinsurance in place against these claims so net of reinsurance the level of uncertainty is reduced. - Gresham's has extensive reinsurance in place which materially reduces the level of uncertainty. - The UK's decision to exit the EU increases the uncertainty within the valuation process, mainly in relation to future claims ratio forecasts.
 This is driven by increased uncertainty around the economic outlook for the UK including inflation expectations, economic activity, unemployment levels and the future strength of sterling against other currencies.
 There's also uncertainty regarding whether the UK is now more likely to introduce legislative changes which have the potential to impact claims costs.
-Most lines of business have the potential to be impacted. - Further information on the impact of the COVID-19 global pandemic is contained within section F.5.
+Most lines of business have the potential to be impacted. - The uncertainty and impact of further potential lockdowns and evolving strains of the COVID-19 virus may introduce some variability around the frequency and severity of claims for multiple lines of business.